Range Rover Classic: Body

 Early vehicles may be distinguished by the rear 'C' pillars being absent of a vinyl covering which was introduced a little later in the 1970s.

 One of the first significant changes came in 1981, with the introduction of a four-door body.
-Until then, Range Rovers only had two doors for the sake of body strength, making access to the rear seats – especially ingress – rather awkward, and that was disliked by rich customers in Africa and the Middle East who usually had chauffeurs.
+Until then, Range Rovers only had two doors for the sake of body strength, making access to the rear seats – especially ingress – rather awkward.
 These doors were also very large and heavy.
 Egress was somewhat alleviated by the special design feature of having two inside door-opening latches: latches in the front of the doors for the driver and front passenger, and a second set of equally large and prominently styled door-opener latches on the inside rear of the doors (behind the front seats), providing rear seat occupants full autonomy to leave the vehicle.
 They could easily fold the seats in front of them forward, and open the door from their rear seat locations in a somewhat convenient manner.

 Several companies offered conversions to four-door Range Rovers in the late 1970s.
 One of these companies' conversions, by Monteverdi, was even approved by Land Rover to retain warranty after it was presented at the 1980 Geneva Salon.
 Two years earlier, British Leyland had restructured and promoted Land Rover into its own BL subsidiary and the now more independent company used the Monteverdi as a basis for producing its own four-door model in July 1981.
 The four-door version was well received by the public — its popularity was such that the two-door was discontinued in the United Kingdom in 1984, although the two-door continued to be produced through January 1994, mainly for the French market.